OctoFi/octofidotcom/_posts/2020-08-16-bond-curve-sale.md

 | 009		   | 16,000       | $0.98 		 |
 | 010		   | 17,000       | $1.08 		 |

 Bonding curves are a newer concept and their implementations are improving thanks to the collaborative nature of decentralized finance.
-In support of fostering innovation and our commitment to ongoing improvement, all contracts shall be open source for auditing by whoever else would like to contribute.
+In support of fostering innovation and our commitment to ongoing improvement, all contracts are open source for auditing by anyone who'd would like to contribute.

 Full details of the Octoken bonding curve distribution and decentralized exchange allocation of the OCTO governance token are [available here](/project/token).